MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 #### Generate and upload SSL certificate

-To generate and upload a SSL certificate, follow these steps.
+To generate and upload an SSL certificate, follow these steps.

 1. For back-end onboarding, generate the SSL certificate for the selected subdomain.
 You can create one SSL certificate and add all the subdomains in **Certificate’s Subject Alternative Name**.
 2. Go to the [Fraud Protection portal](https://dfp.microsoft.com), and in the left navigation pane, select **Integration**.